azhx/blagoblag/content/drafts/surviving-struts-cve.rst

 principal when a user logs in, and the RPC server validates the HMAC on requests, and then performs the authorization checks.
 These principals can't just be generated out of thin air, you need ``K``.
-If these look a lot like signed cookies to you, that's because they are.
+If these look a lot like signed cookies to you, that's because they are (and just like with a web application's session, we could have also implemented this with a database shared between our login page and the RPC server).

 One small snag, right now our login page is part of our main application server, so the box that our attacker is on has ``K``.
 We can solve this by